anreitersimon/Medbrain-Tutorial/STEP6-1.md

 - loading-indicator
 - title-label

-for these and the StatusView itself outlets are declared.
+For these and the StatusView itself outlets are declared.

 Add the following to the `PatientMedicationsViewController`